edulify/play-hikaricp.edulify.com/README.md

-# HikariCP Plugin for Play Framework 2.2.x
+# HikariCP Plugin for Play 2.2.x and 2.3.x

-This plugins is supposed to work with version `2.2.x` of PlayFramework.
+This plugins is supposed to work with versions `2.2.x` and `2.3.x` of PlayFramework.
 It uses version `1.3.8` of HikariCP.

 ## Why HikariCP?